Hiking the Makapuʻu Tide Pools Trail on Oʻahu, Hawaiʻi

 Distance: 1.9 miles / 3.1 km

-The Makapuʻu Tide Pools Trail is a local Oʻahu favorite, and it’s one of my personal favorite Oʻahu sunrise hikes, especially as first light hits the turquoise-blue water early in the morning!
+It is for these reasons that the Makapuʻu Tide Pools Trail is one of my personal favorite Oʻahu sunrise hikes, as first light hitting the turquoise-blue water early in the morning is truly something special to experience!

-Given this reality, there’s no nice way to say it, but some hikes, like the loose and rocky Makapuʻu Tide Pools Trail, are beyond some people’s ability.
-However, as long as you come prepared for this off-trail adventure with good footwear—like my personal favorite running shoes below—the hike to the Makapuʻu Tide Pools can be a fun and often uncrowded island adventure!
+Given this reality, the loose and rocky Makapuʻu Tide Pools Trail is absolutely beyond some people’s ability.
+There’s truly no nice way to say it.
+However, as long as you come prepared for this off-trail adventure with good footwear—like my personal favorite trail-running shoes below—the hike to the Makapuʻu Tide Pools can be a fun and often uncrowded Oʻahu adventure!

 Makapuʻu Tide Pools Trailhead Parking